Skip site navigation (1)Skip section navigation (2)

 This module supports SEGGER J-Link and compatible devices.

-The MOSI signal of the flash chip must be attached to TDI pin of
+The MOSI signal of the flash chip must be attached to TDI pin of the

-of the programmer which can be selected with the
+which can be selected with the:

 flashrom -p jlink_spi:cs=pin

-normal that the indicator LED blinks orange or red.
+the indicator LED blinks orange or red.

-its input comparators and adapts its output voltages to it.
+and adapts its output voltages to it.

 Pinout for devices with 20-pin JTAG connector: